ludykraks/Gold/src/blog/buy-shares-using-mtn-mobile-money.md

       <p>If you can recall, this method of using mobile money to purchase shares
        was first piloted <a href="/blog/buy-mtn-shares-2018">during the MTN IPO</a> in 2018.</p>
       <p>And it is great that this has been extended beyond just trading MTN Ghana shares.</p>
       <p>Follow the steps listed below to learn how to purchase shares on GSE.</p>
+<p>For first time users, if the process below doesn't work, visit <a href="https://onboarding.ic.africa/register"
+       target="_blank" rel="noopener"> ICSecurities website </a> to register and buy your shares.</p>

 <h2>Buy Shares from CAL Bank, GCB, Enterprise, Ghana Using MTN Mobile Money</h2>
       <p>1.
 Dial MTN Mobile Money short code: *170# </p>